meken/cloud-hackathons/hacks/genai-multimodal/README.md

 Now the source data is available in BigQuery, use BigQuery ML capabilities to generate multimodal embeddings and store those embeddings in a new BigQuery table.

+> **Note**
+> In order to generate the embeddings, BQML will split each video into _segments_.
+As a consequence, you'll end up with multiple embeddings per video, each one representing a part of the video, with a begin and an end offset.
+This is done automatically for you and you don't need to change the default configuration.

 ### Success Criteria

-- There is a new BigQuery table with multimodal embeddings for the sample video files.
+- There is a new BigQuery table with 60 rows of multimodal embeddings for the sample video files.
 - No code was modified.

 ### Learning Resources